Your concierge fee covers the cost of many of the basics of living at a Brio Retirement community, removing the worry of unexpected bills.

 A convenient washing and dry cleaning service is available.

-A shopping / escort service is available for a member of staff to accompany you to appointments and go shopping etc.
+A shopping / escort service is available for a member of staff to accompany you to appointments or go on shopping trips.

-For added peace of mind and to allow you to accurately budget for the year ahead, our Concierge Fees only ever increases once a year, on 1st March.
-Any increases will be based upon the previous December retail price index (RPI) % figure - supplied by the ONS.
+For added peace of mind and to allow you to accurately budget for the year ahead, our concierge fees only ever increase once a year, on 1st March.
+Any increases will be based upon the previous December retail price index (RPI) % figure supplied by the ONS (Office for National Statistics).

 |Product / Service||Annual Cost||Brio Concierge Fee|